If you’re exploring ways to earn from crypto, this guide summarizes ten common approaches you can consider today. By Ginger Perry, updated 2026.

 Way 2: Collect Crypto Dividends

-Examples include Coss, Ceff, Neo, and KuCoin.
-As with any cryptocurrency investments, evaluate fundamentals and fit with your goals before buying.
+Examples often cited include Coss, Ceff, Neo, and KuCoin.
+As with any crypto opportunity, check the project’s fundamentals and whether the payout model fits your goals before buying.

 Way 3: Operate Masternodes

-Masternodes are specialized full nodes that help run a blockchain by keeping a real-time ledger and performing added services.
+Masternodes are specialized full nodes that help run a blockchain by maintaining a ledger and providing extra network services.

-Proof-of-stake ecosystems with masternodes include Dash and Pivx.
+Proof-of-stake networks that use masternodes include Dash and Pivx.

 Way 4: Stake Tokens

-Staking lets you earn yield by locking coins in a live wallet to help secure a blockchain.
-Your rewards stack on top of any token price appreciation.
+Staking is one way to earn yield: you lock tokens in a wallet (or a supported staking interface) to help secure a blockchain.
+Rewards can increase over time, on top of any price appreciation.

-Projects that support staking include Nav Coin, Pivx, Neblio, and Decred.
-Always review network rules, wallet requirements, and expected returns before you stake.
+Some projects that offer staking include Nav Coin, Pivx, Neblio, and Decred.
+Before staking, review network rules, wallet requirements, and expected returns—since conditions and reward rates can change.

 Way 5: Trade Intraday